ansipes/example-mejo-template/.github/template/README.md

 #### [src](../../src)

 It is common practice to put any source code in a `src` folder.
-Everything you add to your project that isn't a configuration file should go in the `src` folder:
+Everything you add to your project that isn't a configuration file should go in the `src` folder.

-- HTML
-- CSS
-- JavaScript
-- PHP
-- images
-- videos
-- etc.

 ### Files 📄